-A perceived conflict of interest may arise when the Advice Centre is consulted by both parties to a dispute (e.g. a complaint by one student against another).
+A perceived conflict of interest may arise when the Advice Centre is contacted by opposing parties involved in a dispute (e.g. a complaint by one student against another).

-Normally this would be identified through discussions between Advice Centre staff, at meetings and in casework monitoring by the Senior Advice, Policy & Training Officer.
+Normally this would be identified, at staff meetings and through casework monitoring by our Head of Advice.
 Advice Centre staff will be aware of cases where a conflict of interest might occur and will take care to share information with each other in order that any potential conflict can be identified at an early stage.

-It is not a conflict of interest merely to give information (e.g. to explain the provisions of the University Calendar) to both parties in a dispute.
-However, if both parties ask for representation or advocacy then a conflict will arise.
-Ethically speaking, we cannot represent both sides.
+It is not a conflict of interest merely to give information (e.g. to explain a student’s rights under current housing legislation) to both parties to a dispute.
+However, if both parties ask for representation or advocacy then a conflict can arise.
+For the vast majority of cases, we cannot represent both sides.

 Unhappy with the Advice Centre?

-If you are unhappy with any aspect of the Advice Centre’s service to you, please let us know by speaking either to your advice worker or to the Senior Advice, Policy & Training Officer.
+If you are unhappy with any aspect of the Advice Centre’s service to you, please let us know by speaking either to your advice worker or to the Head of Advice.
 We take all comments into account in deciding how to improve our service.